 In this tutorial, I will show you how to install DockBarX panel in XFCE desktop and make basic configurations.

 DockBarX is probably the best taskbar for the XFCE desktop.
 It is compact, lightweight, nice looking, very configurable, and has sufficient amount of functions.
+It helps to customize your XFCE desktop and make it more productive.
 In this post, I will show you how to install and use it in XFCE environment.
-You can continue reading or watch the video tutorial

 To install DockBarX, go to the GitHub repository where the app is stored.
 You can access it here.
 On the page, you will find the ppa repository and installation instructions for Ubuntu and Ubuntu-based distros.